PAEDIATRIC EMERGENCY & TRAUMA TRAINING

 A SOLUTION: PAEDIATRIC EMERGENCY & TRAUMA TRAINING

-In 2019, a 4-day Paediatric Emergency and Trauma course was conducted at Chautara District Hospital.
+In May 2019 and February 2020, our Paediatric Emergency and Trauma course was conducted at Chautara District Hospital, Charikot Hospital and Bayalpata Hospital.
 A bespoke course was designed and delivered by a multidisciplinary faculty including paediatric surgeons , doctors and nurses, who have experience working in low-resource settings.
 The course focussed on new-born resuscitation, paediatric emergencies and trauma using simulation training techniques.
-Twenty Nepalese doctors, nurses and medical students from regional and district-level hospitals were trained.
+Nepalese doctors, nurses and medical students from regional and district-level hospitals were trained.

-Feedback and assessments from participants of our pilot Paediatric Emergency and Trauma course demonstrated improved knowledge and confidence levels in managing paediatric emergencies.
-Our work on the development of the Paediatric Trauma Training Programme was formally presented at the Capetown International Trauma Conference in November 2019.
+Feedback and assessments from participants of our Paediatric Emergency and Trauma course demonstrated improved knowledge and confidence levels in managing paediatric emergencies.

 Our next steps are to expand the course, deliver the course at more rural hospitals in Nepal and to develop a ‘Train the trainers’ component for Nepalese clinicians.